top of page

 mowing.

-We are now inviting students from all constituent colleges of the University of Cambridge to sign up as College Student Reps to help to create healthier and more biodiverse environments in which you study and work.
+We started our initiative off by inviting students from all constituent colleges of the University of Cambridge to sign up as College Student Reps to help to create healthier and more biodiverse environments in which they study and work.
 Since our campaign began in January 2024, we now have 18 Student Reps from ten colleges.
-We held a preliminary information / training event on 31 January 2024, and will be holding a follow-up session on Thurs 26 April 2024.
-To register your interest as a potential College Student Rep please complete the form below.
-You will then be contacted with further details about how to get involved in the campaign, and how to access this and other training/information events.
+We held a preliminary information / training event on 31 January 2024, and a follow-up session on Thurs 26 April 2024.
+We are now concentrating our campaign on direct communication with college staff and policymaking bodies.
+We had a fruitful Roundtable meeting with college Head Gardeners in June 2024, and are looking forward to our second roundtable meeting on 6 November 2024.
+Agenda points will include: i) results of our pesticides-in-colleges audit; ii) how to improve communication between gardeners and estates teams; iii) tackling insecticidal-powder use in and around the built environment; iv) working with Green Impact teams to get pesticides properly embedded in policy.
+For details of such events, see here

 www.pesticidefreecambridge.org www.cambridgeclimatesociety.com